arcanis/typanion/README.md

 ### Type predicates

-- `isArray(spec)` will ensure that the values are arrays whose values all match the specified schema.
+- `isArray(values)` will ensure that the values are arrays whose values all match the specified schema.

 - `isBoolean()` will ensure that the values are all booleans.
 Note that to specifically check for either `true` or `false`, you can look for `isLiteral`.

+- `isDict(values, {keys?})` will ensure that the values are all a standard JavaScript objects containing an arbitrary number of fields whose values all match the given schema.
+The `keys` option can be used to apply a schema on the keys as well (this will always have to be strings, so you'll likely want to use `applyCascade(isString(), [...])` to define the pattern).

 - `isLiteral(value)` will ensure that the values are strictly equal to the specified expected value.
 It's an handy tool that you can combine with `oneOf` and `object` to parse structures similar to Redux actions, etc. Note that you'll need to annotate your value with `as const` in order to let TypeScript know that the exact value matters (otherwise it'll cast it to `string` instead).

 - `isNumber()` will ensure that the values are all numbers.

-- `isObject(props)` will ensure that the values are plain old objects whose properties match the given shape.
-It accepts an option, `allowUnknownKeys`, which can be set to either `false` (the default) or another schema which will then be used to validate unknown keys (use `isUnknown` to accept any value without validating them first).
+- `isObject(props, {extra?})` will ensure that the values are plain old objects whose properties match the given shape.
+Extraneous properties will be aggregated and validated against the optional `extra` schema.

 - `isString()` will ensure that the values are all regular strings.